 The Alpha and the Omega

-The New Bible Code is centred on the NIV Bible (1984) and on recent historical events, principally 9/11, which was the signal event of modern times.
-However, the code's reach extends to other events in history, western culture and even the movements of the spheres.
-A growing body of evidence has also led me to conclude that the New Bible Code extends backwards in time to the Hebrew Bible and the Greek New Testament.
+The New Bible Code was written into the English-language 1984 NIV Bible and on two recent historical events, principally 9/11, which was the signal event of modern times.
+As I worked on the code, I soon realised that its reach extended to western culture and beyond.
+Now, a growing body of evidence has convinced me that the geometric element of the code aligns with the geometry uncovered by other researchers working with Christianity's foundational texts: the Hebrew Bible and the Greek New Testament.

 A Star of Stars in Genesis 1.1 (Mas.)

-This perfect 'star of stars' utilises the entire first verse of Genesis and visually displays both hexagram factors of its standard value of 2701, this time as the Star of David proper.
-Thus it stands as a symbol of all that follows, sealing the Bible's first and seminal verse with the emblem of modern Judaism and an ancient symbol of Christ, who was a Jew from the line of David.
+This perfect 'star of stars' utilises the entire first verse of Genesis and visually displays both hexagram factors of its standard value of 2701, this time as the Star of David proper with an internal hexagon.
+Thus it stands as a symbol of all that follows, sealing the Hebrew Bible's first and seminal verse with the modern emblem of Judaism and an ancient symbol of Christ.

 Trefoils in Genesis 1.1 (MT)